-We take our workshops and masterclasses with industry talent around Scotland and Wales making sure those who live outside industry hubs, such as London, have access to our events and opportunities.
-Our regional offices, BAFTA Cymru and BAFTA Scotland, offer a range of events for career starters which allow new talent the opportunity to network with high level industry practitioners working in the UK today.
+We take our workshops and masterclasses with industry talent around Scotland and Wales making sure those who live outside industry hubs, have access to our events and opportunities.
+Our branch offices, BAFTA Cymru and BAFTA Scotland, offer a range of events for career starters which allow new talent the opportunity to network with high level industry practitioners working in the UK today.

 BAFTA’s learning and new talent work is generously supported by a number of individuals and trusts and foundations.
 If you are interested in supporting BAFTA's regional work please contact: [email protected].

 Our learning and new talent initiatives in Scotland and Wales include:

 BAFTA Guru Live is our flagship weekend of talks, workshops and masterclasses for career starters, held in London, Cardiff and Glasgow.
 In 2019, we held 46 events and had 2050 individual attendees across our three locations.
 Sessions include:

 We offer Access Passes for those with two years industry experience or students in their graduation year on a film, games or television course.
 Access pass holders are offered 1-2-1 meetings and roundtables with top industry talent, tailored to match their experience and interests.
 We also offer hardship bursaries for those who need financial assistance for travel, accomodation or ticket costs.

 Gaining an access pass has been an unforgettable experience, being a part of it has opened so many doors for me and really helped to launch my career in the AD department.
 I am now making to steps to move up from being a runner to a 3rd AD and have gained many contacts who I now work with regularly! - Danielle Scott, Access Pass holder, Guru Live Glasgow 2018

 BAFTA/Carlo PaloniBAFTA Guru Live Glasgow 2019 roundtable event.